medialab/minet/docs/cli.md

 Using Twitter API to find whether batches of tweets are still available today and if they aren't, attempt to find a reason why.

 This command relies on tweet ids or tweet urls.
+We recommand to add `--user` and the tweet's user id to the command if you can, as more information can be obtained when the user id (or the full url) is known.

+The same can be said about retweet information and the `--retweeted-id` flag.

-We recommand to add --user and the tweet's user id to the command, as more information is given in the output when you use this flag.
-It will output a report similar to the input file and containing an additional column named "current_tweet_status" that can take the following values:
+The command will output a report similar to the input file and containing an additional column named "current_tweet_status" that can take the following values: